Terre

 About My Work

 The starting point of many of my sculptures is the Mobius strip, which I also use to create functional vases.
 On top of that, I enjoy exploring and testing ceramic techniques in my functional work.
 A favorite of mine is Colored Clay and Nerikomi designs, but in the last couple of years I have been exploring the technique of colored slip which I explain more in details here and here.
+I talk about what art means to me and the ceramic process on my blog Art Musings.

 Where to find my Work

 I attend art fairs and exhibit my work in galleries around Oregon, including the Green Heron Gallery in Philomath, Oregon which offers a selection of my art on a permanent basis.
 Check this page for upcoming markets/fairs and this page for past and upcoming exhibitions.
+I also organize an online sale once or twice a year, check this page for the date or sign up for my newsletter to get the info right into your mailbox.

 Terre des What?